South Vietnam: First Republic (1955–1963)

-As Saigon's delegation did not sign the Geneva Accords, they claimed that the State of Vietnam was not bound by it, and that the communist government in the North created conditions that made a fair election impossible in that region.
-In July 1955, Prime Minister Ngo Dinh Diem announced in a broadcast that South Vietnam would not participate in the elections specified in the Geneva Accords, asserting that elections held under communist rule in North Vietnam would not be free.
-US Secretary of State John Foster Dulles stated that, under conditions of free elections, the communists would not win.
+President Diem welcomed by King Bhumibol Adulyadej of Thailand, Bangkok 1957.

+President Diem and US Deputy Secretary of Defense Donald A. Quarles review the honor guard at the Pentagon, Virginia 1957.

 Dennis J. Duncanson described the circumstances prevailing in 1955 and 1956 as "anarchy among sects and of the retiring Việt Minh in the South, the 1956 campaign of terror from Hanoi's land reform and resultant peasant uprising around Vinh in the North".

-Diệm held a referendum on 23 October 1955 to determine the future of the country.
+Diệm held a referendum on 23 October 1955 to determine the future political system of the country.
 He asked voters to approve a republic, thus removing Bảo Đại as head of state.
 The poll was supervised by his younger brother, Ngô Đình Nhu.
 Diệm was credited with 98 percent of the votes.
 In many districts, there were more votes to remove Bảo Đại than there were registered voters (e.g., in Saigon, 133% of the registered population reportedly voted to remove Bảo Đại).
 His American advisors had recommended a more modest winning margin of "60 to 70 percent".
 Diệm, however, viewed the election as a test of authority.
 On 26 October 1955, Diệm declared himself the president of the newly proclaimed Republic of Vietnam.
+In December 1955, Diệm's South Vietnam ended its existing economic and financial agreements with France and withdrew its representatives from the French Union Assembly.
 The French, who needed troops to fight in Algeria and were increasingly sidelined by the United States, completely withdrew from Vietnam by April 1956.

 The Geneva Accords promised elections in 1956 to determine a national government for a united Vietnam.
 In 1957, independent observers from India, Poland, and Canada representing the International Control Commission (ICC) stated that fair, unbiased elections were not possible, reporting that neither South nor North Vietnam had honored the armistice agreement: "The elections were not held.
 South Vietnam, which had not signed the Geneva Accords, did not believe the Communists in North Vietnam would allow a fair election.
 In January 1957, the ICC agreed with this perception, reporting that neither South nor North Vietnam had honored the armistice agreement.
 With the French gone, a return to the traditional power struggle between north and south had begun again."